 This project, in which the Instituto de Astrofísica de Canarias (IAC) is collaborating, has made a map with 300 galaxies close to the Milky Way, which they have classified on the basis of the way the stars are moving, rather than using the morphological classification used until now.
 The results of this work were recently published in the journal Nature Astronomy.

-The objects within galaxies have two basic types of motions: orbiting around the galaxy centre in a regular organized disc, or in orbits oriented at random without a clear direction of rotation.
-If we imagined that galaxies behave in the same way as the Solar System we could think that as the objects move further away from the centre their orbital velocities decrease.
-However this is not necessarily the case for galaxies, as there are several factors which affect the rotational velocity of these objects, such as the dimensions of the galaxy, the gravitational pull of other galaxies, and the quantity of dark matter in a given galaxy.
+The objects within galaxies have two basic types of motions: orbiting around the galaxy center in a regular organized disc, or in orbits oriented at random without a clear direction of rotation.
+If we imagined that galaxies behave in the same way as the Solar System we could think that as the objects move further away from the center their orbital velocities decrease.
+However, this is not necessarily the case for galaxies, as there are several factors that affect the rotational velocity of these objects, such as the dimensions of the galaxy, the gravitational pull of other galaxies, and the quantity of dark matter in a given galaxy.

-This new classification has been carefully prepared to produce a representative simple which will help astronomers to make models of the evolution of galaxies, and show whether their simulations produce valid predictions.
+This new classification has been carefully prepared to produce a representative sample that will help astronomers to make models of the evolution of galaxies, and show whether their simulations produce valid predictions.